cesame-pl/cesame/README.md

 - Shortcut for declaration and definition on the same line (by Teng and Yunjia)
 - Structs (by Teng and Yunjia)
 - new and delete (by Teng and Yunjia)
+- Semantics for struct (by Teng and Yunjia)

 ## Work Remaining
 - **Timeline:**